cara-tm/pat_twitter_timeline/README.md

 Textpattern CMS plugin.

-Allow you to display your Twitter timelines with style.
+Allow you to display your Twitter timelines with style, the way you want.
 Browsers support: IE 7+ and all major modern browsers.

 ## Usage